LuxLang/lux/documentation/book/the_lux_programming_language/chapter_13.md

 (java/util/List::size [] my_list)

-java/lang/Character$UnicodeScript::LATIN
+(java/lang/Character$UnicodeScript::LATIN)
 ```

 This will be the tool you use the most when working with the JVM.

-As you have noticed, it works by creating functions (and constant values) for all the class members you need.
+As you have noticed, it works by creating functions for all the class members you need.

 It also creates Lux type definitions matching the classes you import, so that you may easily refer to them when you write your own types later in regular Lux code.

 	It must be noted that `import:` requires that you only import methods and fields from their original declaring classes/interfaces.